upasanapandey/news-analysis-dashboard/README.md

 ### 🧠 AI-powered News Classification, Summarization & Entity Recognition Dashboard

-This project provides an **interactive dashboard** and **REST API** for analyzing news articles using **state-of-the-art NLP models**.It classifies articles into categories, generates summaries, and extracts key named entities — all wrapped in a clean, modern UI.
+This project provides an **interactive dashboard** and **REST API** for analyzing news articles using **state-of-the-art NLP models**.
+It classifies articles into categories, generates summaries, and extracts key named entities — all wrapped in a clean, modern UI.

 ---